Five Children and It (film): Plot

 Horace, meanwhile, is becoming suspicious of the children, and when they refuse to tell him what secret they're hiding, he manages to catch them in a room and locks it, telling them he won't let them out until they come clean.
 Robert, who was not with the rest when Horace trapped them, goes to It and wishes for wings so they can go off to France and find their father.
 The other children fly out the window when they discover their new wings, and Horace eventually decides to let them out only to discover them missing and the window open.
-While flying, the children are almost killed by heavy aircraft, but they just barely manage to escape danger.
+While flying, the children are almost killed by German zeppelins, but they just barely manage to escape danger.
 With sunset drawing near, they have no choice but to go home.
 During their return trip, their wings begin to fade, and it appears they will fall into the sea, but It's face appears among the clouds and blows on the children, sweeping them through the air back to shore.

 When the children's mother returns, the children learn that their father has gone missing.
 Robert talks to It that night, and falls asleep next to It on the beach.
 Horace, having followed Robert, captures It and brings him to his basement.
 The next morning, Robert confronts Horace but is unwilling to act, as Horace has his father's compass.
 Seeing that Horace plans to dissect It to find out how he works his magic, Robert suggests Horace wish for something instead.
 Interested in the idea, Horace wishes for his fossilized dinosaur egg to hatch.
 The children arrive in time to see Horace's dinosaur standing high above them and threatening to eat them.
 After trying to calm it down, It makes the dinosaur vanish.
-Shocked, Horace passes out, and Robert takes him to their mother, while the other children wish for their father to come home.
+Shocked, Horace faints, and Robert takes him to their mother, while the other children wish for their father to come home.
 He appears on the beach and talks to the children, but only minutes later he vanishes as sunset hits the beach.
 Robert, having just nearly missed returning to see him, is devastated.

 The children go to Horace, and they talk about what happened in the basement.
 Horace, surprised at the secret, becomes agreeable, and the children settle their differences, and agree to share the secret of Its existence together.
 On It's birthday, the children wish It a good future and prepare to return home.
 When their car breaks down, they are forced to stay in the house and Horace suggests a game of hide-and-seek.
 As Robert counts, his father appears.
 When Robert realizes that its really their father, he and the children are overjoyed, joined by their mother.
 Finally reunited with their father, the children prepare to go home.
 In a post credits scene, It contemplates a sequel "It and Five Children".